Xilinx/PYNQ/docs/source/pynq_sd_card.rst

 Once you have the build environment ready, you can build an SD card image following the steps below.
 You don't have to rerun the `setup_host.sh`.

-  1. Source the appropriate settings for PetaLinux and Vitis.
+  1. Source the Vitis settings for Xilinx 2025.2 tools (Petalinux is no longer required — the EDF build container sources Vivado automatically from ``VIVADO_PATH``):
-     Suppose you are using Xilinx 2024.1 tools:

      .. code-block:: console

-        source <path-to-vitis>/Vitis/2024.1/settings64.sh
-        source <path-to-petalinux>/petalinux-2024.1-final/settings.sh
+        source <path-to-vitis>/Vitis/2025.2/settings64.sh

   2. Depending on the overlays being rebuilt, make sure you have the appropriate Vivado licenses to build for your target board, especially the